Loading

 do you still need a threshold check after switching to VOICE_COMMUNICATION?

-yes, but the threshold serves a different purpose. hardware aec removes speaker bleed, not ambient room noise. a threshold check after switching to VOICE_COMMUNICATION answers 'is the user actually speaking' rather than 'is something making noise'. you can set it lower than you would with a raw mic source. values around 0.01 to 0.02 rms work well in quiet environments. add a sustained-frames check requiring 2-3 consecutive frames above threshold to reject brief noise spikes like keyboard clicks or notification sounds.
+yes, but the threshold serves a different purpose. hardware aec removes speaker bleed, not ambient room noise. a threshold check after switching answers 'is the user actually speaking' rather than 'is something making noise'. values around 0.02 rms work well in quiet environments. add a wall-clock hold requiring the signal to stay above threshold for at least 200ms to reject brief spikes like keyboard clicks or notification sounds.